-Mold & Mildew or other fungus growth, such as green lichen or moss, and the stains that result are considered an “Act Of Nature” because fungus can only occur in environments where spores exist, they land on a surface and receive moisture, such as in the outdoors, where composites generally are located.
+Mold & Mildew or other fungus growth, such as green lichen or moss, and the stains that result are considered an “Act Of Nature” because fungus can only occur in environments where spores exist, they land on a surface and receive moisture, such as in the outdoors, where composites generally are located, unless composites were made of recycled plastic and/or wood fibers where molds were manufacturered into the composites.
 Due to this fact, composite manufacturers generally clearly disclose that “mold & mildew” and/or “fungus” can be an issue in their product literature.
 Even the newer generations of composites, commonly referred to as “Cap Stock”, which are generally made from PVC or are PVC wrapped state, “mold & mildew” and/or “fungus” are only claimed to be “resistant” and still occurs as “biofilm” on these products.
 Unfortunately most composite owners do not read composite literature before purchasing and installing an expensive composite, which generally state to clean at LEAST twice yearly (2X), Spring & Fall, or when stains appear, so they are unaware.

 PVC “CAPPED” composite deck with black mold, green lichen or moss.